TakuikaNinja/FC-DiskBASIC/README.md

 The required save utility has been provided as a disassembly in the `save_utility` directory.
 The Makefile there will build `save_utility.fds`.
 The FDS BIOS license screen message (`kyodaku.bin`) used for Disk BASIC is also required to build this program - it will reuse the file placed in the root directory.

+Note: This utility is compatible with the 01A (later RAM adapters) and 02 (Sharp Twin Famicom) BIOS revisions by default. `make OLD_DISKSYS=1` will build a version which is compatible with the 01 (early RAM adapters) BIOS revision instead.

 ## Disk Saving

 Note: If an emulator does not support switching arbitrary disks without power-cycling, concatenate Disk BASIC and the save utility to form a two-sided disk.